mgulyas42/NASsible/README.md

 List of applications and features what the script can install.
 ### General
 - Install docker

 ### Media
 - Calibre
 - Jellyfin
 - Jackett
 - Photoprism
 - Radarr

 ### Utilities & Network
 - Adguard (⚠ it's using port 80, 443, 53 ports what can conflict with nginx, traefix.
 Highly recommended to run this on different device or VM)
 - Duplicati (for backups)
-- Nextcloud
 - Transmission
 - Traefik (using self signed cert yet)

+### Apps
+- Home Assistant
+- Nextcloud

 ## Setup